The 1920s coincide with significant political and cultural upheavals in the history of the Armenian people.

 It was at such a momentous time that a group of nine intellectuals, among whom were writer and educator Levon Shant, historian and critic Nigol Aghpalian, the prime minister of the First Republic of Armenia Hamo Ohanjanian, as well as stage director and art critic Kasbar Ipegian founded the Hamazkayin Publishing and Cultural Association in Cairo, on May 28, 1928.

-Hamazkayin aims to bestow the young generation with Armenian national education, as well as a general education.
+Hamazkayin aims to bestow the young generation with Armenian education, as well as the cyllabus of the host country.
 The organization’s goals also include preserving national identity and cultural traditions in a people living outside its homeland.

 Successive chapters of Hamazkayin were thus created in all the communities of the Middle East, as well as in Europe, the United States, Canada, South America, and Australia.
 Since the Republic of Armenia regained its independence, Hamazkayin has also had a representative office in Armenia.